-One day buying a PS5 will be as simple as visiting the retailer of your choice and hitting the purchase button, but unfortunately, we’re not quite there yet.
-Even five months on from launch actually getting your hands on Sony’s next-gen machine is still a remarkably tricky task.
+One day buying a PS5 will be as simple as visiting the retailer of your choice and hitting the purchase button, but unfortunately, we’re still not there yet.
+Even nine months on from launch actually getting your hands on Sony’s next-gen machine is still a remarkably tricky task.

 - PS5 restock in UK — track on Twitter, Very, Smyths, Game and more